kaecloud/console/doc/app.md

     dfsVolumes:
       - /data
     secrets:
-      envNameList: []          # envNameList and secretKeyList are one to one mapped
+      envNameList: []      # every item in envNameList should exist in correspond secret
-      secretKeyList: []
     configDir: xxxxx       # the config map's mount path in container
 ```